-You should switch on the hazard warning lights to warn other road users, for instance when-
+You should switch on the hazard warning lights to warn other road users, for instance when:

-- reaching the tail end of a traffic iam. - there is an emergency - your vehicle breaks down due to a technical fault, - you are towing another vehicle or your vehicle is being towed.
+- reaching the tail end of a traffic jam, - there is an emergency - your vehicle breaks down due to a technical fault, - you are towing another vehicle or your vehicle is being towed.

 All turn signals flash simultaneously when the hazard warning lights are switched on.
-That is that the two turn signal turn signal lamps $\Diamond \Diamond$ and the turn signal lamp in the switch A will flash at the same time.
+That is that the two turn signal indicator lamps $\langle \neg \rangle$ and the indicator lamp in the switch $\triangle$ will flash at the same time.
 The hazard warning lights also work when the ignition is switched off.

-- The risk of an accident increases if your vehicle breaks down.
-Always use the hazard warning lights and a warning triangle to draw the attention of other road users to your stationary vehicle. - Never park where the catalytic converter could come into contact with inflammable materials under the vehicle, for example dry grass or spilt petrol.
+• The risk of an accident increases if your vehicle breaks down.
+Always use the hazard warning lights and a warning triangle to draw the attention of other road users to your stationary vehicle.

+• Never park where the catalytic converter could come into contact with inflammable materials under the vehicle, for example dry grass or spilt petrol.
 This could start a fire!

-- The battery will run down if the hazard warning lights are left on for a long time, even if the ignition is switched off. - The use of the hazard warning lights described here is subject to the relevant statutory requirements.
+• The battery will run down if the hazard warning lights are left on for a long time, even if the ignition is switched off.

+• The use of the hazard warning lights described here is subject to the relevant statutory requirements.

-Turn signal and main beam headlight lever
+Indicator and main beam headlight lever